Wimberton/OriginPalia/README.md

 OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
 OriginPalia is still in active development, there may be a few bugs.

-Big thanks to @klukule for their [Palia ESP DX11 / DX12 source on GitHub](https://github.com/klukule/PaliaHook).
+Big thanks to [klukule](https://github.com/klukule/PaliaHook) for their Palia ESP DX11 / DX12 source.
 Without that, I wouldn't have taken the time to build something from it.

-Thanks to @VoidPollo for the continued work, restructuring, and mainteinace!
+Thanks to [VoidPollo](https://github.com/VoidPollo) for the continued work, restructuring, and mainteinace!
 A real CHAD in the team!
 Couldn't do this without you!

 ## Compatibility
 - Standalone Client Support